int-brain-lab/ONE/docs/FAQ.md

 regardless of when it was last downloaded from Flatiron.

-2. When running remote queries (anything that uses `one.alyx.rest(....)`), ONE stores the results of these queries for 24 hours, so that if you repeatedly make the same query over and over you don't hit the database each time but can use the local cached result.
+2. When running remote queries (anything that uses `one.alyx.rest(....)`), ONE stores the results of these queries for 5 minutes, so that if you repeatedly make the same query over and over you don't hit the database each time but can use the local cached result.
 A problem can arise if something on the Alyx database changes in between the same query: